Assoc Professor (Urban Planning and Sustainability)

 RMIT University, Melbourne

-Wendy is the co-convenor of the Critical Urban Governance Research Program in the Centre for Urban Research at RMIT (with Libby Porter).
+Wendy is is Co-Convenor of the Australasian Cities Research Network, co-convenor of the Critical Urban Governance Research Program in the Centre for Urban Research at RMIT (with Libby Porter).
 Her research focuses on cities in climate change with a particular emphasis on questions of equity, justice and resilience at the local scale, and the implications for sustainability-led policy and planning.
 She has led ARC projects on critical urban infrastructure and social innovation for climate adaptation in the Australian city context and was a previous recipient of the Peter Harrison Memorial Award.
 Her books include ‘Planning Wild Cities: Human-nature relations in the urban age’, ‘Global City Challenges’, ‘Planning Across Borders’ and ‘A Climate for Growth ’.

 Paul J. Maginn